MicrosoftDocs/cpp-docs/docs/dotnet/stl-clr-library-reference.md

  Discusses the namespace that contains all the types of the STL/CLR Library.

  [STL/CLR Containers](../dotnet/stl-clr-containers.md)
- Provides an overview of the containers that are found in the Standard C++ Library, including requirements for container elements, types of elements that can be inserted, and ownership issues.
+ Provides an overview of the containers that are found in the C++ Standard Library, including requirements for container elements, types of elements that can be inserted, and ownership issues.

  [Requirements for STL/CLR Container Elements](../dotnet/requirements-for-stl-clr-container-elements.md)
- Describes minimum requirements for all reference types that are inserted into STL containers.
+ Describes minimum requirements for all reference types that are inserted into C++ Standard Library containers.

  [How to: Convert from a .NET Collection to a STL/CLR Container](../dotnet/how-to-convert-from-a-dotnet-collection-to-a-stl-clr-container.md)
  Describes how to convert a .NET collection to an STL/CLR container.